tjarkvandemerwe/tidyprompt/README.md

 #>
 #> Make sure your final answer follows the logical conclusion of your thought process.
 #> --- Received response from LLM-provider: ---
-#> Here are the steps I would take to answer the user's prompt:
+#> >> step 1: Identify the mathematical operation in the prompt, which is a simple addition problem.
 #>
-#> >> step 1: Identify the mathematical operation being asked in the prompt.
-#> The prompt is asking for a simple arithmetic calculation, specifically an addition.
+#> >> step 2: Recall the basic arithmetic fact that 2 + 2 equals a specific numerical value.
 #>
-#> >> step 2: Determine the numbers involved in the calculation.
-#> In this case, the two numbers involved are both "2".
+#> >> step 3: Apply this knowledge to determine the result of the addition problem, using the known facts about numbers and their operations.
 #>
-#> >> step 3: Apply the basic rules of addition to combine the numbers.
+#> >> step 4: Conclude that based on this mathematical understanding, the solution to the prompt "What is 2 + 2?" is a fixed numerical quantity.
-#> When adding two identical numbers together (in this case, 2 + 2), we simply count how many times each number appears and then add that total together.
-In this scenario, there are 2 instances of the number 2.
-#>
-#> >> step 4: Calculate the result by counting the total instances of the number 2.
-#> There are 2 twos, so the total is 2 + 2 = 4.
 #>
 #> FINISH[4]
 #> [1] 4